KDVR: Fox Television Stations ownership

 Renaissance sold KDVR and KFCT to Fox Television Stations for $70 million on November 15, 1994, in exchange for acquiring that network's owned-and-operated station in Dallas–Fort Worth, KDAF.
 Fox was selling KDAF because it was moving its programming to the previous CBS affiliate, KDFW, as a result of a ten-station affiliation deal with New World Communications.
 Fox was highly interested in the Denver market.
 Previous rumors had tied the network to a trade with Tribune of KDAF for KWGN-TV or with relocating the Fox affiliation to KWGN-TV or one of Denver's network affiliates, though the market's ABC, CBS, and NBC affiliates instead exchanged affiliations among themselves.

-As part of a series of attempts to prevent News Corporation, the parent company of Fox, from acquiring additional stations, NBC filed a request to the FCC to reject the trade, on the grounds that the company was in violation of foreign ownership rules (which prohibit a foreign-owned company from maintaining more than a 25% interest in a U.S. television station).
+As part of a series of attempts to prevent News Corporation, the parent company of Fox, from acquiring additional stations, NBC filed a request to the FCC to reject the trade alleging that the company was in violation of foreign ownership rules (which prohibit a foreign-owned company from maintaining more than a 25 percent interest in a U.S. television station).
 Foreign ownership had been a sensitive issue for Fox even prior to the New World deal.
-In 1993, its attempt to acquire WGBS-TV in Philadelphia was derailed after an objection was filed on ownership grounds.
+In 1993, its attempt to acquire WGBS-TV in Philadelphia was derailed after the NAACP objected on ownership grounds.
 In the wake of the objection, the FCC opened a foreign ownership review into Murdoch's existing station holdings; had it ruled negatively, a forced ownership change or license loss could have meant the end of the network.

-It was not until July 1995, when Fox won approval to buy KDVR and two additional stations in Boston and Memphis, that the foreign-ownership issue was solved, removing a roadblock to purchases by the company.
+In July 1995, when the FCC granted Fox approval to buy KDVR and two additional stations in Boston and Memphis, the foreign-ownership issue was resolved, removing a roadblock to purchases by the company.
 Even then, Fox's desire for a lower channel number in Denver was the subject of rumors; one October 1995 article in Variety suggested that Fox wanted to sell KDVR to Qwest Broadcasting, a company backed by Quincy Jones and Tribune, and move its affiliation to KWGN-TV, leaving KDVR with The WB.
 That possibility was floated again in July 1996.
 A February 1997 article in Mediaweek floated that KDVR could have been part of a trade with Belo Corporation to acquire a station in Seattle.

 Fox desired to begin airing local news programming, but it lacked the space to do so.
-On February 21, 1998, the company announced that it would build a 70000 ft2 facility on the corner of Speer and Lincoln—the very site from which KWGN-TV and KDVR had started broadcasting, 30 years apart.
+On February 21, 1998, the company announced it would build a 70000 ft2 facility on the corner of Speer and Lincoln—the site from which KWGN-TV and KDVR had each started broadcasting, 30 years apart.
 This would be the third building overhaul project in the Fox Television Stations group in three years, following previous builds for KTTV in Los Angeles and KRIV in Houston.
 Once the building was complete, the station would add 60 employees and launch a 9 p.m. newscast.
 Ground was broken in April 1998, and the first KDVR newscast aired on July 16, 2000.